Next-generation 9-1-1

 NG9-1-1 will make it possible to provide additional details about emergency situations.
 For example, in the future, Canadians could send a video of an accident, as well as make medical information available to first responders.
 This will lead to safer, faster and more informed emergency responses.

-As a first step, the CRTC has directed all phone and cell service companies to update their networks from analog to digital so they are ready to provide NG9-1-1 voice and text messaging services.
+Because the transition to NG9-1-1 involves telecommunications service providers, the CRTC has a role in setting a deadline for parties to be NG9-1-1 ready.
+As a first step, the CRTC directed all phone and cellphone service companies to update their networks from analog to digital, so they are ready to provide NG9-1-1 voice and text messaging services.
 This will enable them to carry these NG9-1-1 calls and connect them to call centres.
-At the same time, provincial, territorial and municipal governments will need to ensure their emergency call centres are ready for the new service.
+At the same time, provincial, territorial and municipal governments need to ensure their emergency call centres are ready for the new service.

-We directed all telecommunications providers to update their networks for NG9-1-1 voice services as of March 1, 2022.
-We’ll keep working with them as they continue to modernize their networks to ensure Canadians have access to a secure, reliable and resilient network for emergency calls.
+We directed all telecommunications providers to update their networks for NG9-1-1 voice services by March 31, 2027.
+We will keep working with them as they continue to modernize their networks to ensure Canadians have access to a secure and reliable network for emergency calls.

-These updates won’t affect current access to 9-1-1.
-If you need of emergency help, you will still be able to dial 9-1-1 as you do today.
+These updates will not affect current access to 9-1-1.
+If you need emergency help, you will still be able to dial 9-1-1 as you do today.

-Switching over to the new NG9-1-1 network is an important step in new services becoming available in the future, such as real-time text messaging services.
-A deadline for providing NG9-1-1 real-time text messaging services to the general public will be set at a later date.
+Switching over to the new NG9-1-1 network is an important step in new services becoming available in the future, such as real-time text messaging.
+A deadline for providing NG9-1-1 real-time text messaging to the general public will be set at a later date.

 Related links